CleverCloud/doc.clever-cloud.com/commons/admin-console/apps-management.md

 You can start, restart, and stop your application in the associated configuration panel.

-Stop functionality is usefull during the development of the application to limits its credit consumption.
+Stop functionality is useful during the development of the application to limit its credit consumption.

 <figure class="cc-content-img">
   <img src="/doc/assets/images/app-management.png"/></a>